kinghos/UniNotes/Part IA/Introduction to Graphics/Lecture 5.md

 	- Reduced CPU load
 	- Better support for multi-core and finer control of GPU
 	- Intended for game engines and highly optimised code
+GPGPU:
+- OpenGL and DirectX are not meant to be used for general purpose computing
+- CUDA - C-like language used for parallel computing (Nvidia only)
+- OpenCL - open standard alternative to CUDA

+#### OpenGL programming model
+CPU code:
+- gl*